Articles By Bruce Scodova

 As you can see, these questions can go on and on.
 No one at the time had an observing log system that could answer these questions.
 It would be years and would take advances in database software packages before this could be possible.

 The success of preserving historical observations is greatly attributed to the following observational shorthand.
-This method is in use today and has undergone minor changes since it’s inception over 20 years ago.
-You will find this codes all throughout my observation logs.
+This method is in use today and has undergone a major change in 2021 since it’s inception over 20 years ago.
+You will find these codes all throughout my observation logs.
 Each observation is described in a consistent manner.
 First the objects appearance as seen in the eyepiece (diffuseness, brightness and size) is recorded.
 A comma separates each attribute.

 For example: